Dogs still on post-op or conservative rest indoor cautions

 - Make sure the interior of the stroller is large enough for the dog to fully and comfortably stretch his legs.
 Measure your dog from nose to tail and then add about 6 inches more.
 Compare the dimension you get with that of the stroller’s interior dimensions.
 Be careful and make sure you are reading interior dimensions and you are sure which of the measurements are the length, width, and height.
 Usually the largest dimension is the height not length.

-- The larger the wheels, the sturdier the stroller will be, the easier it is to push, and it will provide a more comfortable and stable ride.
+- The larger the wheels, the sturdier the stroller will be, the easier it is to push over various terrains, and it will provide a more comfortable and stable ride.

 - Consider the terrain you’ll be strolling over, the bigger the wheels the better it will handle going over a threshold or navigating the board spacing on your deck.